nodesman/couchbase-mobile-portal/md-docs/_1x/guides/couchbase-lite/rest-api.md

 title: REST API
 ---

-An introductory guide to the Couchbase Lite APIs.
-The Couchbase Lite Listener exposes the same functionality as the native SDKs through a common RESTful API.
-You can perform the same operations on the database by making API calls.
+The Couchbase Lite Listener exposes the same functionality as the native API through a common RESTful API.
+You can perform the same operations on the database by making HTTP calls.

 The Listener API handles data as JSON documents, and uses the same concepts such as revisions, documents, replications, views and queries.
+This page lists a few common operations, you open it on Codepen and edit the code for each one.

 ## Query